Joomla Website Hacked and Sending Spam Emails. How to Fix?

 Discovery of a spam email attack typically takes a few hours to days.
 The latency occurs due to the fact that emails take time to propagate.
 Therefore it is detected when a user notifies you regarding spam email.
 However, in some cases, the web admin is notified if he/she uses online services to check for spam before sending.
 These services might reveal that the domain has been blacklisted for spam.
 Although certain online security solutions can notify the users well in advance regarding such threats.

 In some cases, it has been observed that the spam attack may choke the bandwidth.
 Thereafter your ISP may notify you regarding the outflux of spam emails.
 The Internet has plenty of resources which maintain online spam list.
 In case your Joomla hacked and sending spam, your server IP would be blacklisted.
 Once one service blacklists you, it propagates through all such blacklists.
 Thereafter search engines like Google blacklist your site for spam.
-So, when the users visits, they might be greeted with a page like this.
+So, when the users visit, they might be greeted with a page like this.

 After noticing the large-scale distribution of spam emails from the site, Google has listed it as an attack page.
 This page warns users against proceeding on the site.
 If your site shows these symptoms it may be due to Joomla hacked sending spam!